yonkahlon/Zenject/README.md

 For general troubleshooting / support, please use the [zenject subreddit](http://www.reddit.com/r/zenject) or the [zenject google group](https://groups.google.com/forum/#!forum/zenject/).
 If you have found a bug, you are also welcome to create an issue on the [github page](https://github.com/modesttree/Zenject), or a pull request if you have a fix / extension.
 You can also follow [@Zenject](https://twitter.com/Zenject) on twitter for updates.
 Finally, you can also email me directly at sfvermeulen@gmail.com

 ## <a id="release-notes"></a>Release Notes

+2.5
+* Added support for circular dependencies in the PostInject method or as fields (just not constructor parameters)
+* Fixed issue with identifiers that was occurring when having both [Inject] and [InjectOptional] attributes on a field/constructor parameter.
+Now requires that only one be set
+* Removed BindValue in favour of just using Bind for both reference and value types for simplicity
+* Removed GameObjectInstantiator class since it was pretty awkward and confusing.
+Moved methods directly into IInstantiator/DiContainer.
+See IInstantiator class.
+* Extracted IResolver and IBinder interfaces from DiContainer

 2.4
 * Refactored the way IFactory is used to be a lot cleaner.
 It now uses a kind of fluent syntax through its own bind method BindIFactory<>